eggmatters/backbone-conjoin/README.md

     });
 ```

-Each object entry in the array represents a set of data we wish to fetch.
+Each object entry in the joins array represents a set of data we wish to fetch.
 The way we've defined this class, we are fetching data from the following tables / domain classes:

-* inventory - Contains foreign keys to prodcuts and vendors
+* inventory - Contains foreign keys to prodcuts and vendors.
+This will be our parent table.
 * widgets - Contains foreign keys to widgets_categories
 * widget_categories - no foreign keys
 * regions_avalaible - join table of foreign keys to the inventory table and the widget regions table
 * widget_regions - no foreign keys.
 A list of regions we sell widgets
 * vendors - no foreign keys.
 List of vendors.

-So, an inventory record would look something like:
+So, the inventory table would look something like:

 #### inventory